The Adult Illustrated Fantasy Magazine Fan Page

 But those are minor things for the overall enjoyment of the film.
 I wouldn't call the movie a classic or even a must-see movie, but it is a good one and worth checking it out.

 Description On The Back Cover - Io, Jupiter's innermost moon, hosts mining colony Con-Am 27, a high-tech hellhole.
-There Marshal William T. O'Neil (Sean Connery) probes some mysterious deaths among the miners.
+There a veteran marshal (Sean Connery) probes some mysterious deaths of miners.
 In pursuit of the truth, he's alone.
 In Outland, writer/director Peter Hyams (Timecop, 2010) depicts a chilling extension of today's corporation-driven world.
-Dehumanization is vividly evoked in the environments of production designer Phillip Harrison and special-effects wizard John Stears, Academy Award winner for his work on Thunderball and Star Wars.
+Dehumanization is vividly evoked in Phillip Harrison's striking production design and two-time Academy Award winner John Stears' special effects.
 The spellbinding result is "a movie of unexpected pleasures" (Vincent Canby, The New York Times).